Notice of Pre-AIA or AIA Status

 “Bortezomib combined with a broad set of active agents results in enhanced response rates, including high complete response rates.
 Encouraging responses to bortezomib and its combinations are also seen in elderly patients, patients with adverse prognostic factors such as refractory disease and increased β2-microglobulin, patients with cytogenetic abnormalities such as chromosome 13 deletion, advanced bone disease, extramedullary involvement, and patients with renal impairment, including patients with renal failure requiring dialysis.
 Toxicities are predictable and manageable and comparable to those seen with bortezomib monotherapy.” (abstract)

 and further describes toxicity of bortezomib and melphalan, wherein “Toxicities were manageable” (Richardson, page 605, left column, third paragraph).
 As described above, melphalan is a DNA crosslinking agent.
 Thus, bortezomib and DNA crosslinking agents can have manageable toxicities.
 Bortezomib and the DNA crosslinking agent bendamustine further show improved activity in multiple myeloma and toxicities that include mild fatigue and thrombocytopenia, plus three cases of manageable neuropathy in patients (Richardson, page 605, left to right column bridging paragraph), wherein the side effect of thrombocytopenia resulting from bortezomib therapy is noted by Richardson as transient and cyclical in nature with predictably platelet count recovery during each treatment cycle, with no evidence of cumulative toxicity (Richardson, page 606, left 6column, third paragraph).
 Thus, combination of an ADC that utilizes a DNA crosslinking agent to kill the targeted multiple myeloma cells and bortezomib is expected to have manageable toxicity.
-The targeting of the PBD DNA crosslinking agent to multiple myeloma cells would be expected to be beneficial to combination therapy.
+The targeting of the PBD DNA crosslinking agent by MEDI2228 to multiple myeloma cells would be expected to be beneficial for toxicity due to the multiple myeloma targeting properties of the ADC.
+Combination of the MEDI2228 with a DNA crosslinking payload and bortezomib would be better targeted to multiple myeloma cells.

 Double Patenting